time-to-MaBo/the-unix-workbench/docs/05-Bash-Programming.md

 ### Writing Functions

 A function is a small piece of code that has a name.
 Writing functions allows us to re-use the same code multiple times across programs.
-Functions have the the following syntax:
+Functions have the following syntax:

 ```